Pat Moss: Biography

-Pat Moss was born in Thames Ditton, Surrey, England, to British race car driver Alfred Moss and Aileen (née Craufurd).
+Pat Moss was born in Thames Ditton, Surrey, England, to British racing driver Alfred Moss and Aileen (née Craufurd).
 She grew up in Bray, Berkshire and was taught to drive at the age of 11 by her brother, Stirling.
 But she started her sporting career on horseback, becoming well known as a successful show-jumper and member of the British showjumping team.
 In 1953, aged 18, she started driving in club rallies after being introduced to the sport by boyfriend Ken Gregory, Stirling's manager.
 In 1954, Moss bought a Triumph TR2 and started rallying more seriously.
 She asked Standard-Triumph to cover her expenses to drive her TR2 on the 1955 RAC Rally, but they declined.

 A more astute MG Cars offered Moss expenses and a works MG TF 1500.
 Thus began a relationship lasting seven years, netting three championships and benefiting the British Motor Corporation with valuable publicity.
 As a BMC works team driver, Moss had her breakthrough in 1958, when she drove her Morris Minor to 4th place on the RAC Rally.
 She achieved another 4th place at Belgium's Liège–Rome–Liège Rally in an Austin-Healey 100/6 and won the first of her five European Ladies' Rally Championships.

 In 1960, Moss took over-all victory at the Liège–Rome–Liège in an Austin-Healey 3000 and went on to finish 2nd at the Coupe des Alpes.
 In 1961, she finished 2nd at the RAC Rally.
 In 1962, she was 3rd at the East African Safari Rally in a Saab 96 and, at the RAC, with the Austin-Healey.
 Her biggest achievement, however, was winning the Netherlands' Tulip Rally in a Mini Cooper, which Moss considered "twitchy, and pretty unruly on the limit".